haxsaw/actuator/Tutorial.md

 - can be integrated with other Python packages
 - can be authored and browsed in existing IDEs
 - can be debugged with standard tools
-- can be used in a variety of ways
+- can be inspected for auditing and other purposes
 - and can be factored into multiple modules of reusable sets of declarative components

 And while each model provides capabilties on their own, they can be inter-related to not only exchange information, but to allow instances of a model to tailor the content of other models.

-Actuator uses a Python *class* as the basis for defining a model, and the class serves as a logical description of the item being modeled; for instance a collection of infrastructure components for a system.
+Actuator uses a Python *class* as the basis for defining a model, and the class serves as a logical description of the item being modeled; for instance a collection of infrastructure resources for a system.
 These model classes can have both static and dynamic aspects, and can themselves be easily created within a factory function to make the classes' content highly variable.

 Actuator models can be related to each other so that their structure and data can inform and sometimes drive the content of other models.